Department of Psychological Science

 - Read about faculty research

-- Earn academic credit for research and independent study
+- Earn academic credit for supervised research experience

 How do I sign up for an honors thesis?